decretist/Dissertation/Chapter3/chapter3.md

 student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was compiled.

+Three twelfth-century canonist have, with varying degrees of plausibility, been identified as having been students of Gratian:
+Paucapalea (fl.
+1140s), Simon of Bisignano (fl.
+1174--1179), Omnebene (d.
+1185).

 #### Paucapalea

 Paucapalea was easily the most prominent figure from the early